jenkinsci/jetbrains-space-plugin/README.md

 checkout SpaceGit(projectKey: 'PRJ', branches: [[name: 'refs/heads/feature-*']], repository: 'prj-main-repo', spaceConnection: 'Space')
 ```

-The scripted form as described above, all being optional (but *spaceConnection*, *projectKey* and *repository* should be either all present or all omitted).
+All the parameters in the scripted form described above are optional.
+However, the parameters *spaceConnection*, *projectKey* and *repository* are bundled and should be either all present or all omitted.
-You can use Jenkins pipeline syntax generator to pick **checkout** step, choose **JetBrains Space** source, configure all the parameters in UI
+You can use a Jenkins pipeline syntax generator to pick the **checkout** step, choose the **JetBrains Space** source, configure all the parameters in the UI
 and then generate a script for calling this step with the parameters configured.

 There is also an option to check out sources from Space git repository by using a standard Git SCM and providing the git repo clone URL and SSH key or HTTP password in place.